adrienverge/yamllint/docs/quickstart.rst

  file.yml:57:1: [error] trailing spaces (trailing-spaces) file.yml:60:3: [error] wrong indentation: expected 4 but found 2 (indentation)

-Add the ``-f json`` arguments if you need an output formatted as json.
+Add the ``-f json`` arguments if you need an output formatted as JSON.
 The output will then look like:

 ::